The Aeros Loop Studio includes 3 hours of mono recording time (1.5 stereo), upgradeable to 48 hours when using SD card

 Our new looper also features bluetooth and wifi, enabling us to add exciting new features with over the air updates.
 Simply put, there’s no other pedal that can match the Aeros Loop Studio.

-• 6 parallel tracks and 6 song parts for a total of 36 distinct loops per song and in an industry first, simultaneous parallel and sequential looping
+Not only, 6 parallel tracks and 6 song parts for a total of 36 distinct loops per song and in an industry first, but also, simultaneous parallel and sequential looping.

-• 3 hours mono, 1.5 hours stereo recording time using internal storage and up to 48 hours storage when using an SD card
+Moreover, 3 hours mono, 1.5 hours stereo recording time using internal storage and up to 48 hours storage when using an SD card.

-• Built-in scroll wheel for hands-free mixing during a performance
+Most importantly, there is a built-in scroll wheel for hands-free mixing during a performance.

 Red means recording, green is the track/overdub which is currently selected and playing, blue is a track that’s playing but not currently selected, and yellow is an overdub that’s being recorded.